Advice for people having glue treatment

 There is no need to avoid eating or drinking before glue treatment because it is done under local anaesthetic.
 It is a good idea to wear loose fitting clothing and comfortable shoes.

-You should be able to walk about normally after treatment, but it is a advisable to arrange for somebody to drive you home, especially if you are having phlebectomies (removal of varicose veins through tiny incisions).
-If you are having sedation then you should definitely not drive yourself home.
+You should be able to walk about normally after treatment, but it is advisable to arrange for somebody to drive you home, especially if you are having phlebectomies (removal of varicose veins through tiny incisions).
+If you are having sedation, then you should definitely not drive yourself home.

 We will check your records and scans, and will ask you to sign a consent form.
-All the normal safety checks will be done, just as if you were having a bigger operation.
+All the normal safety checks will be done, as for any surgical operation.
 If you are having phlebectomies your varicose veins will be marked carefully.

 The procedure itself

 An injection of local anaesthetic is given to freeze the skin near the knee.
 Once the skin is numb a needle is inserted into a vein: all this is done using ultrasound pictures of the veins for guidance.

 A guide wire is then passed up the incompetent vein to the groin, followed by a catheter, which is positioned carefully near the top of the vein.
 You may feel something going up your leg, but this is not usually painful.
 Another catheter is prepared, containing the glue, and this is passed up through the first one.
 Pressure is then applied in the groin and injections of glue are given: a full three minutes of pressure are needed after the first injection, to ensure that the top part of the vein has been sealed off.